-Any party may be represented by counsel or other authorized representative.
-A party intending to be so represented shall notify the other party and the AAA of the name, telephone number, physical and email address of the representative at least 7 calendar days prior to the date set for the oral hearing at which that person is first to appear.
-When such a representative initiates an arbitration or responds for a party, notice is deemed to be given.
+Any party may participate without representation (self represented), or by counsel or any other representative of the party's choosing, unless such choice is prohibited by applicable law.
+A party intending to be so represented shall notify the other party and the AAA of the name, telephone number and address, and email address if available, of the representative at least seven calendar days prior to the date set for the hearing at which that person is first to appear.
+When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.

 R-13.
-Stenographic Record
+Official Record of Proceedings